vogtp/som/INSTALL.md

 See Makefile: `make build`

 1. Build binaries
-1.1 Components (1.1.1 or 1.1.2)
+2. Components
-1.1.1 All binaries in cmd/components (except allinoe) recommended 1.1.2 Build allinone
+	- All binaries in cmd/components (recommended)
+	- allinone (and possibly monitor)
+3. somctl

 Copy the `som.*` binaries to `/srv/som`